jz393/jz393.github.io/writing/sailing-across-pacific.md

 The water called to me.
 I wasn’t sure what was out there, or if a real destination even existed.

-I built my boat over the course of many years, entrusting it to carry me through rough seas.
+I built my boat over the course of many years, knowing it would carry me through rough seas.
 I studied the charts and the stars, tracing and retracing every possible route.
 I sought out cartographers, astronomers, and artisans from around the world just to seal every little detail.

 Eventually, I found myself running in circles.
 So on a random Tuesday, I said goodbye and set sail.
 The first rush of open water hit me like a revelation.
 Dolphins leaped beside the bow; bright fish flickered underneath.
 Wind tore through my hair, and sunlight warmed my face.
 Nothing had ever felt so right.